UGSDW/ugsdw.github.io/_posts/2019-10-11-first-year-student-why-i-am-fighting-for-union-expansion.md

   campus, one of the primary reasons I came here was the Union of Grinnell Student Dining Workers.
 ---
 ### I came here for UGSDW.
-Now I am fighting to expand it
+Now I am fighting to expand it.

 Although Grinnell has many draws, like its strong academics and the intimate campus, one of the primary reasons I came here was the Union of Grinnell Student Dining Workers (UGSDW).
 In my senior year of high school, I helped organize student efforts to support my school’s teachers’ union.
 Teachers who have gone on strike across the country for a better public education have shown me that unions can help workers as well as the entire community.
 At Grinnell, I knew I would have a great opportunity to stand up for myself and others, to fight for student workers and our community in UGSDW.